A Detailed Guide to Amazon Accounting for FBA Sellers

 Your chart of accounts is basically an index of all the categories you are going to use to organize your transactions.

-Maintaining your chart of accounts is fairly simple.
+We recommend customizing your charts of accounts during the initial setup and onboarding.
+Then, maintaining it is fairly simple.
 It is just about categorizing all of your transactions on a regular basis – say weekly or monthly.
 This way, you have defined categories that show where you are spending your money.

 Pro Tip: If you use Xero, you can set up automated rules that automatically categorize many of these transactions for you.
 For example, if you use A2X, it would automatically categorize it as software.